Graviti-AI/graviti-python-sdk/docs/source/features/sheet_management/index.rst

    schema
    search

-In the Graviti SDK, the relationship between sheet name, DataFrame and dataset/draft is like the relationship between key, value and dict.
+In the Graviti SDK, the relationship between sheet name, DataFrame and dataset is like the relationship between key, value and dict.
 Thus, SDK supports managing sheets like manipulating the dict in python.